Crafts that empower, uplift and inspire.

 ARTIST PROFILE

-Her work is part of the exhibition iNgqikithi yokuPhica/Weaving Meanings: Telephone Wire Art from South Africa in the Museum of International Folk Art (MOIFA).
-This is a major exhibition, described as the first major exhibition of telephone-wire art in a North American museum.
-The exhibition includes both historical and contemporary work, and foregrounds the artists’ voices (including interviews, process-videos).
-A Forbes magazine article describes the exhibition as one of the “special exhibitions unsurpassed anywhere in America.”
+Her work is part of the exhibition iNgqikithi yokuPhica/Weaving Meanings: Telephone Wire Art from South Africa at the Museum of International Folk Art (MOIFA).
+Described as the first major exhibition of telephone-wire art in a North American museum, the exhibition includes both historical and contemporary works and foregrounds the voices of the artists through interviews and process videos.
+A Forbes magazine article described the exhibition as one of the “special exhibitions unsurpassed anywhere in America.”

-Her works are also collected in many local South African Museums including the Phansi Museum and KwaMuhle Museum Collection.
-Her work is included in the permanent collection of Phansi Museum.
-She also took part in a wire weaving demonstration event at MOIFA in July 2025.
+Her works are also held in numerous South African museum collections, including the Phansi Museum and the KwaMuhle Museum Collection.
+Her work forms part of the permanent collection of the Phansi Museum, and she participated in a wire-weaving demonstration event at MOIFA in July 2025.

 As part of the celebrated telephone-wire weaving community of Siyanda, Ntombifuthi plays an important role in maintaining and advancing a uniquely South African art form born during a time when traditional materials were scarce.
-Through her work, she carries forward a craft shaped by innovation, resourcefulness, and cultural memory.
+She has also shared her skills with younger members of the community, helping to ensure that the knowledge and techniques of telephone-wire weaving continue to be passed on to future generations.